 The 12 Best Islands in the Whole Entire World

-One of the last unsettled places in the South Pacific, these islands make up a stunning paradise of jagged limestone cliffs, crystal-clear lagoons and lush mountains covered by forests.
+One of the last unsettled places in the South Pacific, these islands in the Philippines make up a stunning paradise of jagged limestone cliffs, crystal-clear lagoons and lush mountains covered by forests.
 The idyllic beaches are lined with paraw boats and fruit shacks, and the azure waters boast the best scuba diving in the world.

-Possibly the most Instagrammable place on the planet, this Greek Island is a hilly landscape of whitewashed buildings accented by blue shutters, bright pink bougainvillea and, you know, the aquamarine Aegean Sea.
+Possibly the most Instagrammable place on the planet, this Greek island is a hilly landscape of whitewashed buildings accented by blue shutters, bright pink bougainvillea and, you know, the aquamarine Aegean Sea.

 Active volcanoes, serene rice paddies and ancient temples are just a few of Bali’s selling points.
 Plus, there's that whole Eat Pray Love spiritual angle.
 So while, yes, it’s well-known and popular among the honeymooning set, it’s also 100 percent worth the travel time and proximity to aspiring Elizabeth Gilberts.